top of page

 • Refuses to amend an EHCP following an Annual Review

-• Decides to cease an EHCP
+• Decision to cease an EHCP

 • If no school or educational institution is named in Section I